 On-orbit operations are modeled after those of the successful CFE Vane-Gap experiments.

-• Why is the research needed?
-The research is needed because capillary flows (ones where surface tension and wetting of a liquid on a solid govern the physics) are increasingly common in spaceflight and Earth-bound applications.
+- The research is needed because capillary flows (flows where surface tension and wetting of a liquid on a solid govern the physics) are increasingly common in space flight and Earth-bound applications.
 ISS oxygen generator, heat-transfer loops, biological experiments, human physiology, and similar applications can be advanced more rapidly and safely if computer models are properly tested.
 On Earth, miniature medical devices or sensors, automotive fuel cells, and even pulmonary health involve this type of fluid behavior.
-Testing the ability of computer codes for predicting both static stability of and the motion when liquid moves from one stable state to another will either prove the codes or highlight precisely the failures of the code which require additional development efforts.
+Testing the ability of computer codes for predicting both static stability and the motion of liquid when it moves from one stable state to another will either prove the codes or provide discoveries that will highlight precisely the failures of the code which require additional development efforts.

 The prediction of existence and stability of equilibrium capillary states has been greatly advance by the Surface Evolver computer code.
 Prediction of the dynamics of capillary-dominated flows, especially with moving contact lines, remains a research topic in spite of decades of computational fluid dynamics modeling and massive supercomputers.
 Yet predictions of existence and stability in new applications require testing to verify the proper application and performance of the computer modeling tool.
 Fluids Education is a unique experiment to test the capability to predict existence and stability and also to produce quantitative data to drive improvements in the modeling of dynamics of the transitions between linearly-stable states.